fable-compiler/Fable/docs/source/docs/interacting.md

 You can find common definitions already parsed [here](https://github.com/fable-compiler/Fable/blob/master/import).
 Some of them are available in npm, just search for `fable-import` packages.

+> **Attention**: Files starting with `Fable.Import` are ignored by Fable compiler as they're supposed to contain only empty bindings.
+If you're writing you're own bindings, please be aware of this fact and don't include any compilable code in a file with this prefix.

 ## Special attributes

 There are some attributes available in the `Fable.Core` namespace to ease the interaction with JS.